VITA ( Volunteers In Tax Assistance / Preparation)

 The financial impact of VITA services is substantial, both nationally and locally.
 Each year, VITA programs across the country return billions of dollars in tax refunds and credits to low- and moderate-income households.
 For example:

-While specific figures for PBICVR’s direct impact may vary by year, these examples illustrate the scale of financial benefit that VITA brings to communities.
-The average refund for VITA clients is typically around $2,000, and the savings on tax preparation fees—often $300 or more per return—are especially meaningful for families living paycheck to paycheck .
+The average refund for VITA clients is typically around $2,000, and the savings on tax preparation fees—often $300 or more per return—are especially meaningful for families living paycheck to paycheck.

 The Appointment-Only Model

 All VITA locations operated by PBICVR and its partners are by appointment only.
 This model is designed to improve efficiency, reduce wait times, and ensure a high-quality experience for both clients and volunteers.
 By scheduling appointments, VITA sites can better manage resources, protect client privacy, and provide more personalized service.
-The appointment-only approach also supports health and safety, a practice that became especially important during the COVID-19 pandemic and has continued due to its operational benefits .
+The appointment-only approach also supports health and safety, a practice that became especially important during the COVID-19 pandemic and continues due to its operational benefits.

 Partnerships That Make VITA Possible